DevExpress/devextreme-documentation/concepts/05 Widgets/Lookup/20 Customize the Appearance/08 Customize the Drop-Down Menu.md

 On desktops and iOS devices, the drop-down menu is the [Popover](/concepts/05%20Widgets/Popover/00%20Overview.md '/Documentation/Guide/Widgets/Popover/Overview/') widget; on other devices, it is the [Popup](/concepts/05%20Widgets/Popup/00%20Overview.md '/Documentation/Guide/Widgets/Popup/Overview/') widget.
 To use the **Popup** on all devices, assign **false** to the [usePopover](/api-reference/10%20UI%20Widgets/dxLookup/1%20Configuration/usePopover.md '/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#usePopover') option.

-In this case, you can specify whether to [shade](/api-reference/10%20UI%20Widgets/dxLookup/1%20Configuration/shading.md '/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#shading') the area beneath the **Popup** and whether the **Popup** should occupy the [full screen](/api-reference/10%20UI%20Widgets/dxLookup/1%20Configuration/fullScreen.md '/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#fullScreen').
+To customize the **Popup** or **Popover**, use the [dropDownOptions](/api-reference/10%20UI%20Widgets/dxLookup/1%20Configuration/dropDownOptions.md '/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#dropDownOptions') object.
+For example, the following code removes shading from beneath the **Popup** and disables full-screen mode:

 ---
 #####jQuery